 The primary hypothesis is as follows.
 In pension marketing material and benefit statements, as well as in ordinary discourse, the total amount that an individual has saved for retirement is often salient and presented in language that confers ownership - the proverbial "nest egg" or "pension pot".
 If scheme members conceive of their pension as a substantial lump sum, when offered the opportunity to convert it to an annuity they may act as if maintaining the lump sum is the default (Johnson and Goldstein, 2003) or status quo (Samuelson and Zechhauser, 1988) option or, similarly, display a form of endowment effect (Knetsch, 1989; Kahneman, Knestch and Thaler, 1990).
-This would manifest itself as a systematic bias against annuitisation, relative to pension scheme members who conceive of their pension as income in retirement.
-Members who conceive of their pension as a substantial lump sum would hence demand higher annuity rates and purchase fewer annuities at market rates.
+This would manifest itself as a systematic bias against annuitisation, relative to pension scheme members who conceive of their pension as a substantial lump sum would hence demand higher annuity rates and purchase fewer annuities at market rates.